RECIPIENT TERMS OF SERVICE

 Provider also may require further information in order to verify Recipient’s identity and information or to comply with campaign finance disclosure laws, such as confirming a mailing address or telephone number.
 Provider reserves the right to verify Recipient’s information with third parties.
 If Recipient fails to provide required information, or Provider has reasonable grounds to suspect that any such information is not true, current and complete, Provider may limit, suspend or terminate Recipient’s use of all or any portion of the Services and/or withhold amounts due.

-3) In the event of a chargeback, refunded or voided Contribution, or other refund, credit, adjustment, fine, penalty, or other amount due to manifest error or legal requirement, Company may debit the Transaction Account.
+3) In the event of a refunded or voided Contribution, or other refund, credit, adjustment, fine, penalty, or other amount due to manifest error or legal requirement, Company may present an invoice for the amount of the Contribution or debit the Transaction Account.
 Recipient hereby authorizes Company to make ACH or other online debits to the Transaction Account, and to resubmit any such debit that is returned unpaid, e.g., for insufficient funds.
 If for any reason these amounts cannot be directly debited from the Transaction Account, Recipient agrees to pay such amounts on receipt of an invoice.
 If such amounts are not paid to Company when due, Recipient also shall pay Company interest on such amounts at the lesser of one and one-half percent (1.5%) per month or the maximum legal rate, as well as costs of collection.
-Company has a right of recoupment and set-off.
-Company may place a reasonable hold or reserve on Contributions with a high risk of chargeback, refund or the like.
+Company has a right of recoupment and set-off. .

 4) Recipient, and not Company, shall be responsible for: (a) all fees and other amounts charged by Recipient’s financial institution relating to funds received or paid in connection with this Agreement, and (b) taxes, if any, arising from this Agreement, other than taxes on the income or profits of Company.
 Recipient must promptly review all statements from Company and notify Company in writing of any errors within thirty (30) days of receipt.
 Failure so to notify Company constitutes waiver of any claim relating to such error.

-5) Recipient must maintain sufficient funds in the Transaction Account to cover all its obligations under this Agreement, such as reimbursement of chargebacks, during the Term of this Agreement and for two (2) years thereafter.
+5) Recipient must maintain sufficient funds in the Transaction Account to cover all its obligations under this Agreement during the Term of this Agreement.
 Recipient shall not change the Transaction Account without thirty (30) days prior written notice to Company.